WDZQ

 WDZQ (95.1 FM 95Q) is a commercial radio station in Decatur, Illinois, serving Central Illinois.
-The station broadcasts a country radio format and is currently owned by Neuhoff Corp., through licensee Neuhoff Media Decatur, LLC.
+The station broadcasts a country radio format and is owned by Champaign Multimedia Group, LLC.
 Current weekday programming includes the Morning Wakeup with Robert Urbanek, Middays with Scott Chapman, The Afternoon Drive with Josh Roberts and the Night Shift with Rachel D.

 WDZQ has an effective radiated power (ERP) of 50,000 watts, the maximum for Illinois FM stations.
 The transmitter is on North 2400 East Road at East 1900 North Road in Moweaqua.